I think the question comes up because one of the easiest and first things we humans do for an energy boost is grab a cup of coffee or energy drink.

 Criteria for Building an Energy Supplement

-For a real and true boost in energy, we need a nootropic stack that will:
+For the strongest energy supplement, we need a nootropic stack that will:

 - Increase ATP energy production in mitochondria